MRdulaenterprise/VACRM/Veterans/README.md

 3. Categorize documents appropriately
 4. Associate with veterans and claims
 5. Documents are automatically encrypted and stored locally
+6. Upload documents in Copilot chat for AI analysis

 ### Dashboard Overview
 1. View real-time statistics